 - Morale of workers.
 In a period of industrial unrest and low worker morale, productivity is likely to fall.

 - Technological progress.
 The implementation of new technology is one of biggest factors in improving productivity.
 For example, the assembly line introduced from the 1920s made huge strides in productivity.
 In recent years, the development of micro computers and the internet have also enabled improvements in productivity.

-Why Has UK labour Productivity fallen during the 2008-12 Recession?
+Why Has UK labour productivity fallen during the 2008-13 Recession?

-You might expect workers to work harder in a recession because they fear unemployment, but labour productivity has fallen considerably.
+You might expect workers to work harder in a recession because they fear unemployment, but labour productivity has fallen.
 Some reasons could include: